KoljaWindeler/ytube_music_player/README.md

 ![Cookie](cookie.png)

-**2. The easiest way to prcocede is to convert is to use the config flow of homeassistant**
+**2. The easiest way to prcocede is to convert is to use the config flow of Home Assistant**
 1. Open Settings -> Integrations -> "add integration" -> "YouTube Music Player"
-2. Paste the cookie into the first field
+2. Paste the cookie into the indicated field
-3. Make sure that the path below is valid for your environment.
-Docker uses /config/, but ymmv.
-4. Save, it will claim that it worked (hopefully) but you still have to add the configuration to you yaml!
+3. Save, it will claim that it worked (hopefully) but you still have to add the configuration to you yaml!
 (full storage based configuration isn't working yet)

 ## Configuration options